7 Steps to Creating an Effective Process in CRM

 Process in CRM

-Building out your CRM processes is a long-term, iterative process.
+Building out your process in CRM is a long-term, iterative process.

 Use your reporting and analytics tools to gauge performance and make adjustments from there.